dharmeshn/Cypress_POM_Framework_Demo_Ryviu/README.md

 >   - opens a detailed page on a product when clicked
 >- when displaying a product detail page
 >  - contains the correct short description of the product
->  - when adding the product to cart
+>  - when adding the product to the cart
 >  - informs the user there is 1 item in their cart

-For this task I have created Cypress POM Framework for Prestashop.ryviushop.com This repository contains a sample Cypress POM (Page Object Model) framework for automating tests on the Prestashop.ryviushop.com website.
-The framework is built using Cypress and JavaScript and is designed to perform checks on the main(Homepage) and product details pages of the website.
+For this, I have created Cypress POM Framework for Prestashop.ryviushop.com This repository contains a sample Cypress POM (Page Object Model) framework for automating tests on the Prestashop.ryviushop.com website.
+The framework is built using Cypress and JavaScript and is designed to perform checks on the website's main(Homepage) and product details pages.

 ### Prerequisites